NasiraRiaz/AI-Symptom-Checker/README.md

 -   **AI Integration:** Integrated the Hugging Face Inference API on the backend to send user symptoms to a large language model, which returns a likely medical condition.
 -   **Voice Recognition:** Implemented the browser's **Web Speech API** to enable voice-to-text transcription in both English (`en-US`) and Urdu (`ur-PK`), allowing for hands-free symptom entry.
 -   **Urdu Text-to-Speech (TTS):** Created a custom TTS endpoint on the backend that translates English analysis text to Urdu and synthesizes it into an audio file for seamless playback.
--   **Database:** Designed and connected a MongoDB database using Mongoose to store and serve static first-aid information.
+-   **Database:** Designed and connected a MongoDB database using Mongoose to store and serve static first-aid.
 -   **Geolocation & Maps:** Used the browser's Geolocation API to get user coordinates and the Overpass API to query OpenStreetMap for medical facilities, displayed using `react-leaflet`.
 -   **Client-Side Storage:** Used `idb-keyval` to create a search history feature, saving recent queries to the browser's IndexedDB for persistence.